EvanJayChou/eeg_artifact_detection/README.md

-# Artifact Removal and Denoising in EEG Data
+# Artifact Removal and Denoising in EEG Data using Deep Learning

+This project investigates different deep learning models and transformer architectures for removing and denoising artifacts from EEG waveforms.

 ## Models Used

-- TranAD
-- Conformer
+- TranAD: Deep Transformer Networks for Anomaly Detection
+- Conformer: Convolution-augmented Transformer for Speech Recognition

 ## Credits

+ML Models developed by Evan Chou

 Dataset Engine developed by Elijah Ghoussein

-ML Models developed by Evan Chou
+Project Lead: Jamaal Porschia

 *Associated with the Decoded Brain Club at Pasadena City College*